Black Cartoon Characters: Icons, History, and Impact

 Afro Samurai

-Voiced by Samuel L. Jackson, Afro is a warrior on a path of vengeance.
-The anime is stylish, bloody, and incredibly cool.
-It blends hip-hop culture with feudal Japan aesthetics in a way that had never been done before.
+Voiced by Samuel L. Jackson, Afro is a warrior on a brutal path of vengeance.
+The anime is stylish, bloody, and effortlessly cool, blending hip-hop culture with feudal Japan in a way nothing else had really tried.
+It is not for kids, but it is unforgettable.

 Foxxy Love (Drawn Together)

-Foxxy Love is a hilarious and bold character from Drawn Together, a parody of Valerie from Josie and the Pussycats.
-She was created to poke fun at stereotypes, but she often ended up being the smartest person in the house, solving mysteries while the others were being idiots.
+Foxxy Love is the bold, raunchy heart of Drawn Together, a direct parody of Valerie from Josie and the Pussycats.
+She was built to skewer stereotypes, but the joke was usually that she ended up being the smartest person in the house, solving the mystery while everyone else fell apart.

 Princess Tiana